- The John Carroll School Mission

 Disciplinary Procedures for Athletics

 It is the coach’s responsibility to administer appropriate forms of discipline for infractions of athletic policies and rules.
-In situations where the coach may feel a long-term suspension of more than one week or expulsion from practice and competition is necessary, the coach should refer the matter to the athletic director who may determine that a longer suspension or expulsion is warranted.
-The parent may appeal the decision in writing within three school days and request a meeting with the Principal, athletic director, coach, and student.
+In situations where the coach may feel a long-term suspension from practices/competition of more than one week is necessary, the coach, with consultation of the Athletic Director, wlll notify the parent of the decision.
+The parent may appeal the decision in writing within three days to the Athletic Director.

 Spectator Code of Conduct

 - Be informed of the sport’s playing rules;

 - Appreciate a good play regardless of who makes it;